Piscataquis River Part II

 Fee Ownership; Completed Project

-Piscataquis Preserve encompasses 245 acres of “high value habitat” wetlands, which serve as an important stopover for migratory waterfowl.
-The greater Piscataquis Preserve area acts as a vital habitat linkage for many species, including wide-ranging mammals such as bear, marten, ermine, fisher, and possibly even the federally endangered Canada lynx.
+Piscataquis River II encompasses 245 acres of “high value habitat” wetlands, which serve as an important stopover for migratory waterfowl.
+The greater Piscataquis River Preserve area acts as a vital habitat linkage for many species, including wide-ranging mammals such as bear, marten, ermine, fisher, and possibly even the federally endangered Canada lynx.
 It will be conserved for the benefit of the multitude of creatures that call this landscape “home.”

 Learn More: Download Piscataquis Profile (PDF)